-Key word:

-pancreatic adenocarcinoma; genome wide;DNA methylation; MethylCap-seq;orphan CGI; CGI shore;
+Keywords: Pancreatic adenocarcinoma; DNA methylation; MethylCap-seq; Methylome; Orphan CpG Island; CpG island shore;

 Introduction

 Pancreatic cancer (PC), a highly malignant tumor of the digestive system, is currently one of the solid tumors with the worst prognosis, with a postoperative 5-year survival rate of less than 25%.
-Nearly 100,000 people die from PC every year in American and Europe, where PC ranks fourth and fifth in cancer mortality, respectively [1].
+Nearly 100,000 people die from PC every year in American and Europe, where PC ranks fourth and fifth in cancer incidence and mortality, respectively [1].
 The incidence of PC in China is also demonstrating an increasing trend [2].